miratronix/autumn/README.md

 // You can also set the leaf name while adding it, which overrides the leaf name defined in the structure.
 This is
 // useful when you want to add multiple copies of the same leaf with different names tree.AddNamedLeaf("AnotherFirst", first)

+// To kill all the leaves in the tree, call Chop().
+This is useful when gracefully shutting down an application, and
+// gives each leaf a chance to clean up after itself. tree.Chop()
 ```